 Wisconsin Statewide Community Science Project

-The new Statewide Community Science Project (CSP) strives to actively engage students and communities across the state in collecting and analyzing scientific data.
+The new Wisconsin Statewide Community Science Project (WSCS) strives to actively engage students and communities across the state in collecting and analyzing scientific data.

-Founded in 2022, MPM is collaborating with three partner organizations to launch the program across Wisconsin, ranging from urban to rural communities.
-The goal of this program is to support a series of research topics that can be addressed with data from these three Wisconsin sites while expanding to more areas across the state.
-MPM is collaborating with existing Community Science (CS) projects to ensure that data collection protocols and associated training, data entry processes, data dissemination pathways, and data analysis tools are consistent with other ongoing projects and MPM focused research goals.
+MPM launched WSCS in 2022 in collaboration with three partner organizations: the Harbor District in Milwaukee, the Cable Natural History Museum in northeastern Wisconsin, and the Cofrin Center for Biodiversity at the University of Wisconsin-Green Bay.
+The goal of the program is to support a series of research topics that can be addressed with data from these three Wisconsin sites while expanding to more areas across the state with collaborators and affiliate organizations.
+MPM is working in coordination with existing Community Science projects to ensure that data collection protocols and associated training, data entry processes, data dissemination pathways, and data analysis tools are consistent with other ongoing projects and MPM focused-research goals.

-The MPM CSP engages partners in each community to join in the program via data collection, analysis, and interpretation using their own data and natural history collections dating back hundreds of years.
+The WSCS Project engages partners in each community to join in the program via data collection, analysis, and interpretation using their own data and natural history collections dating back hundreds of years.
 MPM will also identify and implement ways to connect participants across the state to discuss findings.
-This objective increases community scientists’ ability to engage with and communicate scientific data, and it will also connect people across Wisconsin’s urban and rural divide in understanding the diversity of cultures and land uses throughout our state.
+This objective increases community scientists' ability to engage with and communicate scientific data, and it will facilitate connecting people across Wisconsin’s urban and rural divide by growing understanding of the diverse cultures and land uses throughout our state.

 The Harbor District surrounds Milwaukee's Inner Harbor — the place where our three rivers come together.
 Roughly, its boundaries are Pittsburgh Avenue, South First Street, Bay Street, and Lake Michigan.
 The Harbor District has been at the center of our region's prosperity for hundreds of years — first as a rice marsh with plentiful fish and game, then as an economic hub that served industries throughout the state.
 Now, much of its land sits abandoned or in disrepair, its waterways are polluted — but its potential is immense.

-The Harbor District Initiative brings together local, state, and federal government efforts, private sector interests, and community enthusiasm to transform this area into a vibrant and productive waterfront that strengthens our community and regional economy…a place where you might find a job, start a business, rent an apartment, go out to dinner, or go kayaking.
+HDI brings together local, state, and federal government efforts, private sector interests, and community enthusiasm to transform this area into a vibrant and productive waterfront that strengthens our community and regional economy; a place where you might find a job, start a business, rent an apartment, go out to dinner, or go kayaking.

 Properties: Harbor District/Kinnickinnic River Trail